The Theatre Museum

 The Theatre Museum (TTM) is located at 30 Worth Street in Manhattan, New York City.
 Its mission is to preserve, protect and perpetuate the legacy of theatre, including Broadway theatre.
 The Theatre Museum continues the legacy of The Broadway Theatre Institute begun in 1995 by presenting Awards for Excellence in Theatre History Preservation and Theatre Arts Education.
-It currently functioning as a museum-at-large and is not open to the public.
+It currently functions as a museum-at-large and is not open to the public.

 History

 From 1986 – 2003, the Broadway Theatre Institute developed programs that fostered the appreciation of theatre in New York and served more than 100,000 school children and adults in New York City.
 It merged with the Theatre Museum in 2003.

 Activities

 In 2007, the annual Awards for Excellence Ceremony honored actress Ellen Burstyn, The New York Times Chief Theater Critic Ben Brantley, actor, dancer and choreographer Carmen de Lavallade, and Arts Horizons, an institution that uses professional performers to foster creativity in students.

 The Theatre Museum has mounted exhibitions in New York throughout the year celebrating the history of the theatre, but none in a long time.
 Exhibitions included the architecture of the historic Times Square theatres, and the history of the American showboat, which brought entertainment on adapted barges along rivers throughout the country.

 The showboat exhibition display in Red Hook, Brooklyn until May 2008 included panels displaying images of showboats, Playbills, programs, production photographs and written descriptions, artifacts, oral histories of those who lived on these entertainment barges, video clips, a painted scrim, and a calliope on performance days.

 The Theatre Museum has a photo collection of historic Broadway shows, which was donated by board member Basil Hero, president of Broadway Digital Entertainment, a pioneer in preserving Broadway’s greatest masterpieces.